 Transcend’s StoreJet M series encases a 2.5 inch internal hard disk drive in a rubber case layered with a three-stage anti-shock protection system.
 It’s not waterproof or water-resistant, but it does offer military-grade drop proofing, so it can take a beating in your bag or backpack and still work.
 Transcend makes versions in USB 3 and USB-C, so you can hook it up to the newest devices from Apple and other computer makers.
 They also include software on there that helps manage file and folder encryption and one-touch backup.
 The M3 starts at under $70 for a 500GB model.

 G-Technology builds a lot of great RAID storage solutions and other stuff; they’ve tapped into the “all-terrain” drive market with a line of external portable hard drives with the G-Drive ev ATC.
 These drives can handle a two meter drop onto concrete and are water-resistant too (G-Tech says you can drop one into a foot of water for up to 30 seconds with no ill effects).
 A USB 3.0 drive with 1 TB of storage will set you back $130.
 G-Tech makes a version with Thunderbolt too.

 ioSafe Rugged Portable

-If you’re looking for a Network Attached Storage (NAS) setup that can go through hell and keep working, ioSafe’s 216 NAS is just the ticket.
+If you’re looking for a NAS setup that can go through hell and keep working, ioSafe’s 216 NAS is just the ticket.
 This thing is as close to actually bulletproof storage that I’ve been able to find.

-What’s more, The 216 is powered by Synology’s DSM software.
-As we reported over the summer, Synology supports our B2 cloud storage service.
-That means you can sync the contents of your ioSafe 216 in the cloud, and you can save money doing it compared to other cloud services too!
+What’s more, the 216 is powered by Synology’s DSM software.
+As we reported over the summer, Synology supports our Backblaze B2 Cloud Storage service.
+That means you can sync the contents of your ioSafe 216 in the cloud, and you can save money doing it compared to other cloud services, too!

 Have questions about any of these recommendations?
 Need more info?
 Have your own bulletproof backup recommendations?
 Share them with me in the comments.